H-DNA/MPiSC/report/chapters/background/index.typ

   caption: [Fan-out/Fan-in pattern visualization.],
 ) <remind-fan-out-fan-in-model>

-The fan-out/fan-in pattern is another type of irregular application supported by the concurrent MPSC queue data structure.
+The fan-out/fan-in pattern @fan-out-fan-in-paper is another type of irregular application supported by the concurrent MPSC queue data structure.

 In this pattern, there is a big task that can be split into subtasks to be executed concurrently on some work nodes.
 In the execution process, each worker produces a result set, each enqueued back to a result queue located on an aggregation node.
 The aggregation node can then dequeue from this result queue to perform further processing.
 Clearly, this result queue exhibits MPSC behavior.